konsumer/elemental-device/README.md

 - [pipurr](https://github.com/konsumer/pipurr)
 - [beatstep](https://github.com/konsumer/beatstep)

 First I'll build an initial device/emulator description that can load elementary "engine patches", and then maybe I will design some other device-types.
-I think coupling emulator with the loader program will make it easy to easly suport differnt types of devices, and make testing/design simpler.
+I think coupling emulator with the loader program will make it easy to easly support lots of different types of devices, and make testing/design simpler.